ShoalBase Contributor Guide

 Where the fish came from, regardless of the observation setting:

-wild – wild reared
+wild – wild reared – born and raised in the wild

-Farmed stockcaptive reared – pet trade
+captive reared – pet trade – commercially bred ornamental fish

-When origin is not known
+unsure – origin not known

-3. Social Behaviour Categories
+3. Social behaviour categories

 Group size observed